SherG/tester1/site/content/post/benefits-of-strength-training.md

 Develop the strength that will allow you to enjoy those years as the adventure they ought to be.

-It's never too late to start working on maintaining the mobility that you have.
-If you have any questions about how to start, I invite you to [book a free phone appointment ](https://calendly.com/isfny/15min)with me.
+It's never too late to start strength training and maintaining the mobility that you have.
+If you have questions about how to start, I invite you to [book a free phone appointment ](https://calendly.com/isfny/15min)with me.

+It only takes a few seconds to make that appointment.